SvDvorak/svdvorak.github.io/cv.md

 ### Bachelor of Computer Science - Örebro University
 September 2008 - June 2011

 Studied the now defunct program Simulation and Computer Games Technology for three years.
-The program was based on the Computer Engineering program which meant that in addition to the programming, math and AI from Computer Engineering it added several courses with more AI, game design and interaction design.
+The program was based on the Computer Engineering program which meant that in addition to the programming, math and AI from Computer Engineering it also added several courses with more AI, game design and interaction design.
 <br />
 <br />